View Welton Spence's Obituary on DailyAdvance.com and share memories

 A funeral service will be conducted at Mt.
 Carmel Missionary Baptist, Elizabeth City, NC on Friday, May 10, 2019 at 12:00 Noon with Rev. Michael Barclift.
 Burial will be in Memory Gardens Cemetery, Elizabeth City, NC.
 The viewing will be held Friday at the church from 11:00 until time of the service.
 The family will receive friends at the home of the deceased.
 Dennis J. Stallings Memorial Funeral Home, Gatesville, NC is in charge of arrangements.

-Mr. Spence was the soon of the late Edward Aaron Spence and Bessie Lowry Spence and the husband of the late Alice Armstrong Spence.
+Mr. Spence was the son of the late Edward Aaron Spence and Bessie Lowry Spence and the husband of the late Alice Armstrong Spence.